Harmonization in Magnetic Resonance Imaging: A Survey of Acquisition, Image-level, and Feature-level Methods: Image-level Retrospective Harmonization

 \subsection{Learning-based image-level approaches}

-Learning-based image-level harmonization methods are predominantly driven by deep convolutional neural networks and can be broadly categorized into four groups: adversarial learning and style transfer, anatomy-contrast disentanglement, multi-contrast prior learning, and source-free distribution modeling.
+Learning-based image-level harmonization methods are predominantly driven by deep convolutional neural networks and can be broadly categorized into four groups: adversarial learning and style transfer, biological-site disentanglement, multi-contrast prior learning, and source-free distribution modeling.
 A general trend across these approaches is the shift from fixed, site-specific harmonization toward adaptive multi-site solutions, and from methods requiring simultaneous access to data from multiple sites to those leveraging only single-site data.
+In the context of deep learning, although MRI harmonization shares methodological similarities with domain adaptation and domain generalization \citep{RN151}, its purpose is not limited to improving model performance on a specific downstream task.
+As a result, its design principles, evaluation strategies, and intended outcomes are also fundamentally different.